tomhodgins/responsive.style/src/techniques/element-children.md

 ---
 title: Using an Element’s Child Elements
 keywords: selector, css selector, selector resolver, :has(), contains child, has child, with child, contains selector, has selector, querySelector
+description: How can you use knowledge of the number of children of an element for styling?
+JavaScript is aware of the children of every element, learn how to use JavaScript and CSS together to style elements based on the number of children they have.
 ---

 No browsers allow you to apply styles to an element based on the number of child elements if contains.
 The `:has()` selector would in theory, but since it has been Adopted into the CSS spec zero browsers have offered any support for it.